CooSoft/perl-lib-config-verifier/README.md

 # DIAGNOSTICS

-One can generate loads of tracing messages to `STDERR` when debug mode is turned on via the `debug()` function.
+One can generate lots of tracing messages to `STDERR` when debug mode is turned on via the `debug()` method.

-Exceptions are thrown when there is a problem with the supplied syntax tree.
+With the exception of the `debug()` and `string_to_boolean()` methods, exceptions are thrown when there is a problem with the supplied syntax tree or value.
+Since illegal values read in from configuration data will be detected when it is parsed, exceptions from these methods will most likely indicate a fault with the calling program.
+Exceptions from this library are `Config::Verifier::Exception` objects that can be cast to strings.

+Problems with the data being parsed are returned as a string from the `check()` method.
+Where possible all parsing errors will be listed, one line per error, in a form suitable for the end user.

 # DEPENDENCIES